3 in Three

 3 in Three is a 1989 metapuzzle video game designed by Cliff Johnson and published by Cinemaware and Inline Design.

 While bearing some similarities to his previous game, The Fool's Errand, 3 in Three took place inside a computer.
 The game is about a number 3, lost in the innards of the computer by a power surge.
 The 3 attempts to repair the damage caused by the power surge and make her way back to the spreadsheet, providing the background story for the game.

 Gameplay

 The game consists of many separate sections, each of which contains one puzzle.
 However, unlike Fool's Errand, each section may need to be visited multiple times, as it may carry along part of the story at times when it does not contain a puzzle.
 Each puzzle (upon completion) places one letter in the Letter Legislature.
 When the entire legislature is in place, a logic puzzle (see below) is used to properly order them, at which point the endgame begins; the hints found in previous puzzles are used to complete the meta-puzzle and finish the game.

-Unlike The Fool's Errand, the puzzles in 3 in Three are rarely traditional puzzles like cryptograms or word searches; instead, the puzzles tend to take full advantage of the possibilities of computer games.
+Unlike The Fool's Errand, the puzzles in 3 in Three are rarely traditional puzzles like cryptograms or word searches; instead, the puzzles tend to take advantage of the possibilities of computer games.
 Some of the prominent puzzle types include: